mongodb-labs/mongo-c-driver-async/docs/ref/bson/iter.rst

   document.
 It can be used to read elements from a `bson_view` or `bson_doc`, and is also used when modifying elements with `bson_mut`.

+  :zero-initialized: A zero-initialized `bson_iterator` has no defined semantics
+    and should not be used for any operations.

   :header: |this-header|

   This type is fully trivial and is the size of two pointers.